-Quality Improvement (Research) Activity
+Quality Improvement (Research)

 Quality Improvement (QI) activity in Dental Practice is a NHS terms and conditions of service requirement.
 Most dentists working in the GDS are eligible to claim funding for certified QI activity.
 More information can be accessed here.

-Under the new arrangements for Quality Improvement activity, participation in many dental practice-based research projects carried out by the Scottish Dental Practice Based Research Network (SDPBRN), universities and health boards will be eligible for up to five hours QI credit in each three-year QI cycle.
+Under the new arrangements for Quality Improvement activity, participation in many dental practice-based research projects carried out by the Scottish Dental Practice Based Research Network (SDPBRN), universities and health boards will be eligible for up to seven hours QI credit in each three-year QI cycle.

 Eligible projects will be practice based and will explore the quality of dental care including projects that focus on the safety, effectiveness, person-centredness, timeliness, efficiency or equity of dental care.
 Dental research QI hours will be administered by SDPBRN via the NHS Education for Scotland (NES) Portal.
 More details about these new arrangements are available here.